 Borrowing money may seem like a right of passage in this economy, but it’s still a big decision that can impact your finances — for better or worse.
 How you search for an installment will determine whether it’s something that can help you in an emergency or something that will cause its own financial disaster later on.
-It is a good idea to look for guidance from places such as Loan Advisor, so that you can educate yourself about loans.
+It is a good idea to look for financial guidance so that you can educate yourself about loans.

 Keep reading to learn how to make an informed decision the next time you need help in an emergency.
-Here are some things you should consider before you borrow money online in Texas or anywhere else you may call home.
+Here are some things you should consider before you borrow money online.

 1. Check Your Score